carolyntw/YouTube-video-trends-analytics/README.md

 3. **S3 Bucket Creation:** Create an S3 bucket for data storage.
 4. **Tableau Configuration:** Set up Tableau to connect to the S3 bucket.

-## Usage

 ### Starting the Airflow DAGs
-1. Access the Airflow web interface on your EC2 instance.
+1. Accessed the Airflow web interface on the AWS EC2 instance.
-2. Authenticate and navigate to the DAGs section.
+2. Authenticated and navigated to the DAGs section.
-3. Locate and trigger the YouTube Analytics DAG.
+3. Located and triggered the YouTube Analytics DAG to begin processing data.

 ### Accessing Processed Data in S3
-1. Log into AWS Management Console and go to the S3 section.
+1. Logged into the AWS Management Console and navigated to the S3 section.
-2. Locate and interact with the data in the designated bucket.
+2. Located the bucket with the processed data and interacted with it as needed.

 ### Visualizing Data with Tableau
-1. Open Tableau and connect to the data source in S3.
+1. Opened Tableau and connected it to the S3 data source.
-2. Import datasets and create visualizations using Tableau's tools.
+2. Imported the datasets and utilized Tableau's suite of tools to create data visualizations.

 ## Contact Information
 If you have any questions or feedback about this project, please get in touch with me at [chankaiy@usc.edu].